 A trusted data model is the cornerstone of the Looker data platform, which is centrally-defined, version-controlled, and collaborative.
 Customers tell us that Looker’s flexible yet powerful foundation is their key to delivering actionable insights to internal and external customers.

 Looker automatically generates a data model based on the relationships between tables in the schema and presents users with an agile and collaborative way to expand and refine the central model in parallel in a version-controlled environment.
 This function ensures that the data model can be instantly updated as requirements evolve, so data consumers of all skill levels can get their business questions answered quickly and accurately.

-On the contrary, Sisense lacks most of the benefits inherent with Looker as their platform relies on the creation and maintenance of disconnected and fragmented in-memory data models called ElastiCubes, which are cumbersome and require significant technical expertise.
+In contrast, many Sisense customers create and maintain disconnected and fragmented in-memory data models called ElastiCubes, which are cumbersome and require significant technical expertise.

 ElastiCubes need to be built by developers before running any query — something their past customers tell us is an extremely tedious process.
-As the data models expand, it is hard to manage the build times of the large cubes, which can take several hours, delaying the development process and making it hard to scale.
+As the data models expand, customers report that it becomes more difficult to maintain ElastiCubes, delaying the development process and making it hard to scale.
 Also, it is cumbersome to make modifications if the database or logic changes, forcing the developer to go back to modify the ElastiCube.